st3v3nmw/obsidian-spaced-repetition/README.md

 - Reviews should start only after properly understanding a concept.
 - Reviews should be [Feynman-technique](https://fs.blog/2021/02/feynman-learning-technique/)-esque.

+## Version 1.1.1 and lower

+If you had versions 1.1.1 and lower installed, please fix any scheduled/ignored notes by changing the YAML attributes from:

+1. `due` to `sr-due`
+2. `interval` to `sr-interval`
+3. `ease` to `sr-ease`
+4. `review: false` to `sr-review: false`

+This has been done to avoid attribute clashes with other plugins detailed [here](https://github.com/st3v3nmw/obsidian-spaced-repetition/issues/7).
+Otherwise, the plugin should work as expected.

 ## Guide

 Spaced repetition?
 [Basics](https://ncase.me/remember/), [Detailed](https://www.gwern.net/Spaced-repetition).